 If you suspect that you or someone you know has an alcohol addiction, it’s important to make an appointment with an addiction rehab specialist.
 An alcohol addiction is diagnosed by a medical professional following a comprehensive assessment.
-This diagnosis is made based off of the criteria outlined in the DSM-5.
+This diagnosis is made based on the criteria outlined in the DSM-5.

 The following questions from the DSM–5 are used to assess whether an alcohol use disorder is present as well as the severity of the condition.
 These same questions can be useful when determining whether you or someone you know has an alcohol use disorder.

 In the past year, have you: